chili-chips-ba/openPCIE/1.pcb/README.md

 The _characteristic impedance_ of the differential pairs on our backplane is `100ohm+/-10% for both data and clock signals`.
 They are all routed as `microstrips`, i.e. with reference to Ground/Power plane from only one side.
 The P-to-N skew is matched to no more than **5 mils**.

 The number of vias or other impedance discontinuities on the path of `5Gbps signal wires` and `100MHz reference clocks` is minimized.
-As a matter of face, we have `only two vias per diff pair`, one at the start, another at the end of the signal path.
-The need for them comes from of our very unique feature with multiple connectors for the same line, placed on the opposite sides of the board.
-Since we must have at least two vias, We could have also used the _'striplines'_, which is when the high-speed traces are sandwiched between two reference planes (ground or power).
-In a normal situation, the _'microstrips'_ are better as they allow getting away without any vias.
+We use Through-Hole (TH) slot connectors for mechanical stability and better routability.
+The M.2 and RPi connectors are Surface-Mount Devices (SMD).
+All components are on the top side of the board.
+We did not use the _'striplines'_, which is when the high-speed traces are sandwiched between two reference planes (ground or power), as they require vias and are typically used in setups with 6 or more layers.
+We used the _'microstrips'_, as they allowed getting away without any vias.

 The size of our vias is the standard **0.3mm**.
 The blind, burried, partial or any other advanced via technologies are not used.
-That makes for a less expensive PCB and final product, but it also stresses the need to be super-cautious about the vias on the diff pairs.
+That makes for a less expensive PCB and final product, but it also stresses the need to be cautious about placing vias on the diff pairs.
 Such vias go through all layers, they are longer.
 They are also not with the smallest possible diameter, therefore overall bulkier and more of a disturbance.

 <p align="center" width="100%">
     <img width="65%" src="0.doc/images/PCIE-Trace-Impedance.jpg">